 If I thought the Russian visa application was difficult, it’s nothing compared to the Chinese visa application.
-Not only do I need a few more documents, I also need to provide proof of accommodation and ongoing travel (meaning I need to book ahead), or a letter of invitation which is not easy to get.
+Not only do you need a few more documents, but you also need to provide proof of accommodation and ongoing travel (meaning you need to book ahead), or a letter of invitation which is not easy to get.

 It’s hard to find accurate information online, especially regards to cost and time scale, so I thought it would help if I wrote out a step-by-step guide as I went to keep on top of things!
 This information is valid as of August 2018 and applies to UK citizens only.

 - Spend hours looking at incredible palaces, great walls and cutie-pie pandas to get you hyped up to visit such an incredibly diverse country.